phpne/phpne.github.io/_posts/2015-01-20-rabbitmq-i-show-you-how-deep-the-rabbit-hole-goes.md

 We are pleased to announce the first PHP North East talk of 2015, "RabbitMQ: I show you how deep the rabbit hole goes" by [Anthony Sterling][1].

-Anthony is a Software Engineer, and Technical Director at [Drummond Central][2] - a marketing, creative, and digtal agency based in Newcastle upon Tyne.
+Anthony is a Software Engineer, and Technical Director at [Drummond Central][2] - a marketing, creative, and digital agency based in Newcastle upon Tyne.

 ## RabbitMQ: I show you how deep the rabbit hole goes